Finding Internships or Volunteer Work

 Temp agencies are a great way to find seasonal and temporary work that might be what you are looking for.
 They can provide you with work day-by-day or more long-term jobs.
 They work with a variety of companies and can be a great solution when you are looking for jobs to help you with your work experience.

-As you can see there are many options of places that can help you find an internship, volunteer work, or help you find the type of work you are looking for.
+As you can see, there are many options for places that can help you find an internship, volunteer work, or the type of work you are looking for.